ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 #### Execution flow for workload scheduler-managed data movement
 {: #execution-flow-for-workload-scheduler-managed-data-movement}

+Applications process data.
+This data needs to be available on the compute node(s) where the computation on that data will occur.
+If the data resides on-premises and the computation will occur in the cloud, then the data will need to be moved to the cloud.
+This data movement can be controlled by the workload scheduler.

-1. User invokes a compute job through an application, web browser or command line interface.
+1. The user invokes a compute job through an application, web browser or command line interface.
 2. The job request is sent to the multicluster manager which uses pre-defined rules and policies to determine whether the job should be processed using on-premises HPC resources or in the cloud.
 3. The multicluster manager communicates with the data manager components.
 These are responsible for moving the data from the on-premises file system to the cloud file system.
 The data requirement information includes the in-cloud cluster that the job is eligible to be forwarded to.
 4. The data manager in the cloud requests that the data file(s) get copied to the local staging area (cache) in the cloud.
 The data requirement information includes the candidate clusters that the job is eligible to be forwarded to.